Confusion Corner: Route 95

 Westbound traffic entering Corydon Avenue from any direction must use the McMillan/Pembina intersection, inclusive of the Donald/McMillan loop if necessary, and then turn onto Corydon.
 Eastbound traffic coming off Corydon may travel southbound onto Pembina, north onto Osborne or through the intersection.
 However, due to the median separating Pembina's northbound turning lane from its other lanes, this traffic cannot access the lanes which are permitted to turn southbound onto Osborne; a driver who wishes to make this turn must either take the Donald/McMillan loop or turn southbound onto Pembina and take a Michigan left via Jessie Street to return to Pembina's other set of northbound lanes.

 Neighbourhood

 The larger neighbourhood surrounding the intersection to the west is officially called Little Italy, although the Confusion Corner nickname may also be extended to it.
 The area north of the intersection is called Osborne Village, the highest-density neighbourhood in Winnipeg.
-South of the intersection is the South Osborne-Riverview neighbourhood.
+South of the intersection are the South Osborne, Riverview, and Lord Roberts neighbourhoods.
 Heading east from the intersection takes you to Downtown Winnipeg.

-A restaurant located on Corydon Avenue, on the southwest corner of the junction, is named the Confusion Corner Bar & Grill.
+A restaurant located on Corydon Avenue, on the southwest corner of the junction, is named Confusion Corner Drinks & Food.